sung2063/AndroidBluetoothChatSample/README.md

 # Android Bluetooth Chat Sample App

-This is a sample Android project which two users can chat via Bluetooth technology.<br/>
+Bluetooth chat application is a sample Android project which can chat with other user in anywhere, anytime without internet required.</br>
-No internet is required, you can chat anywhere and anytime with your close friend and family.</br>
-Bluetooth chat application is also a supporting tool for helping social distance in COVID-19 pandamic time.
+This is also a supporting tool for helping social distancing from COVID-19 pandamic.

 ## GIF Images